 “Sweet People” by Alyosha

 Ukraine selected their artist late, after national outrage over the original choice.
 Ukraine selected their song late, without public input, and was fined for picking the song after the entry deadline.
 The song they settled on, “Sweet People,” was tuneless and depressing.
 And none of it mattered, because Miss Thing commanded the stage.
 Thanks entirely to Alyosha’s mesmerizing solo performance, Ukraine eked out a Top 10 finish in a packed 2010 field.

 “Sehnora do Mar (Negras Aguas)” by Vânia Fernandes

 We have a soft spot in our hearts for fado.
 Like any good fado song, this one tells a story.
 It’s cathartic, and Ms. Fernandes can clearly belt out a tune.
 Give the woman a black shawl and set her up in a café in the Alfama.
-Portugal placed 13th, their best finish to date in the Semifinal era.
+Portugal placed 13th.